 TREATMENT

 The patient underwent incision and drainage of the RPA under general anesthesia on the 14th day.
-Histopathology of surgical specimens showed inflammatory necrosis with granulation tissue (Figure 2) and the culture of pus was negative.
-MRI demonstrated stenosis of the upper airway which was alleviated after surgery (Figure 1B).
+Histopathology of surgical specimens showed inflammatory necrosis with granulation tissue (Figure 2), and the culture of pus was negative.
+MRI demonstrated stenosis of the upper airway that was alleviated after surgery (Figure 1B).

 OUTCOME AND FOLLOW-UP

-The patient had an uneventful recovery in the postoperative period and was discharged from hospital on September 26, 2013.
-In the 70-month follow-up period, she was asymptomatic and had no recurrence of RPA.
+The patient had an uneventful recovery in the postoperative period and was discharged from hospital on 26 September 2013.
+In the 70-mo follow-up period, she was asymptomatic and had no recurrence of RPA.

 DISCUSSION

 The retropharyngeal space extends longitudinally downward from the base of the skull to the posterior mediastinum.
 Its posterior border is the prevertebral fascia, and its anterior boundary is the posterior portion of the pretracheal fascia.
 There is loose connective tissue and abundant lymph nodes within the retropharyngeal space during infancy.
 The lymph nodes are arranged in two rows at the midline of the neck and receive lymphatic drainage from the nasal cavity, paranasal sinuses, nasopharynx, and soft palate; thus, infectious diseases of the ear, nose, pharynx, and throat may spread through the lymph nodes resulting in RPA.
 RPA in infants is mostly associated with acute upper respiratory tract infection and generally has an acute course[1].
 Adult RPA is extremely rare as degeneration of the lymph nodes in the retropharyngeal space occurs after the age of 5 years.
-Most adult RPAs have a chronic course and are associated with cervical spine tuberculosis which spreads through the retropharyngeal space and forms a “cold abscess”[4-5].
+Most adult RPAs have a chronic course and are associated with cervical spine tuberculosis that spreads through the retropharyngeal space and forms a “cold abscess”[4-5].
 Due to the special anatomical location of the retropharyngeal space, an abscess can cause a series of serious complications such as jugular necrotizing fasciitis, mediastinitis, empyema, aspiration pneumonia, acute airway obstruction, or asphyxia if it spreads to the surrounding tissues[1,6].
 Acute upper airway obstruction caused by RPA is rare.
-Hoffmann et al[2] analyzed 101 cases of retropharyngeal abscesses in children and found that only 3 cases had acute upper airway obstruction.
-In our case, the patient was an elderly woman with a dangerous clinical course which presented as acute upper airway obstruction and her symptoms were improved after tracheal intubation, surgical drainage of the abscess, and antibiotic therapy.
+Hoffmann et al[2] analyzed 101 cases of retropharyngeal abscesses in children and found that only three cases had acute upper airway obstruction.
+In our case, the patient was an elderly woman with a dangerous clinical course that presented as acute upper airway obstruction, and her symptoms were improved after tracheal intubation, surgical drainage of the abscess, and antibiotic therapy.